 Electrical Inspections Explained

 All electrical installations deteriorate with age and use.
-They should, therefore, be inspected and tested at appropriate intervals to check whether they are in a satisfactory condition for continued service.
+They should, therefore, be inspected and tested at appropriate intervals to check whether they are in a safe and satisfactory condition for continued service.
 Such safety checks are commonly referred to as ‘periodic inspection and testing’.

 Our electrical inspections will:

 ● Reveal if any of your electrical circuits or equipment are overloaded.